duncancalvert/duncancalvert.github.io/_posts/2025-05-18-the_roadmap_to_ai_tpm.md

 ---

-## What Makes an AI Technical Product Manager Different Than a Normal TPM
+## What Makes an AI Technical Product Manager Different

 The rapid rise of AI and Agentic frameworks has redefined the landscape of product development and the role of a TPM.
 A traditional TPM focuses on building scalable systems, ensures alignment of engineering with product, and translates business needs into technical specs.
 They primarily build with tools that are time-tested, relatively stable, and well documented.